This submission is currently being researched & evaluated!

 After Jersey Shore began airing, many Italian-American groups critiqued the show, saying the cast portrayed their ethnic group in a negative light, calling the term "guido" a derogatory word.
 In response, the cast openly embraced the term by arguing that “guido” was a lifestyle to them.
 Shortly after it premiered, Cracked called the show the “worst thing to happen to the East Coast since 9/11."
 As of October 2012, "Jersey Shore" has been mentioned 626 times on Twitter, with the MTV-established hashtag "#jerzday" being used 4827 times.
 Additionally, the official Jersey Shore Facebook fan page has more than 18.4 million likes.

-In January 2010, Key of Awesome (shown below, left) and Funny or Die (shown below, right) both uploaded parodies of the show, with the former gaining more than 18.5 million views as of October 2012.
+In January 2010, Key of Awesome (shown below, left) uploaded a parody of the show, which gained more than 18.5 million views over the next two years.
 On January 16th, a selection of parodies from the Internet and TV programs were featured in a special episode of Jersey Shore, accompanied by a cast commentary.

 In August 2010, the mash-up webcomic series Jersey Circus was launched, which featured cartoons parodying the syndicated comic strip The Family Circus and memorable quotes from Jersey Shore.
 As the series progressed, more video parodies began to appear including a movie trailer edition starring Milas Kunis and Thomas Lennon, a porn movie, a recurring Snooki character on SNL and parody skits on Late Night with Jimmy Fallon, Jimmy Kimmel Live and South Park among others.
 As of October 2012, there are approximately 4280 results for “jersey shore parody” on YouTube.